-Within the Bank, significant preparatory and design work has taken place focused on the design and testing of an impairment calculation model.
-The documentation of Group accounting policy, the development of operating and risk modelling methodologies and an impact assessment of the classification and measurement requirements have also been included in the process.
+Within the Bank, significant preparatory, design and implementation work has taken place focused on the introduction of an IFRS 9 compliant impairment calculation model.
+The documentation of the Bank's accounting policy, the development of operating and risk modelling methodologies and an impact assessment of the classification and measurement requirements have also been included in the process.
+This work was largely completed in 2017 and since completion the model has been running in parallel with the Bank's current processes, in order to assess its impact and enhance its effectiveness.